piedraj/instructions/NANOLATINO.md

     root -l -b -q runTestNano.C

-# How to normalize the MC?
+# How to normalize the MC

 This has changed with respect to the 2016 latino trees.
 While in the past we were using the sign, now we take the full `Generator_weight` value.